 Ignore this at your own risk, of course.
 I totally ignored it, and nothing has totally broken.
 Yet.
 Your mileage may vary, but please don’t blame me if things get borked.
 Read the manual.

-Once Exhaust is launched, though, you’ll see a list of current Login Items on the left.
+Once Exhaust launches, you will see a list of current Login Items on the left.
 You can click on each one, and set parameters like the delay in seconds, when to quit, and whether to wait for the previous Login Item or not.
 You can add various arguments to the Login Item here, too.
 I’m guessing that got covered in the manual.

 I went through the list of items, clicked the ones I wanted to get out of there, and clicked Remove.
 Want to have your Mac say hello to you once everything is started up?
 Click on the Add button there, and choose Add Command.
 Replace the location in the top field from /bin/bash to /usr/bin/say.
 Replace the -C argument with what you want your Mac to say.
 I typed in, “Hello, lord and master!”
 If you want a different voice, add another argument with the Add button under the Arguments section, and type in -v Ralph (for the Ralph voice), or any other voice on your Mac.